-This document describes how to scale a cluster.
+This document describes how to manually or automatically scale a cluster to meet the resource requirements of the applications.
 You can scale a cluster in one of the following ways:

 To scale out a cluster, you can manually add a node by creating a node or adding an existing node.
 To scale in a cluster, you can remove a node.

-When creating a node, you can configure your new CVM on the Create a Node page.
+When creating a node, you can configure a new CVM on the Create Node page for cluster scale-out.

 - Currently, you can only add CVMs in the same VPC.